n8n-io/n8n-docs/docs/user-management/saml/okta.md

 1. Get the metadata XML: on the **Sign On** tab, copy the Metadata URL.
 Navigate to it, and copy the XML.
 Paste this into **Identity Provider Settings** in n8n.
 1. Select **Save settings**.
 1. Select **Test settings**.
-1. [TODO: app auth seems required? and then invalid response issue . . .  ]